ptdriscoll/klrn-donor-analytics/README.md

 - `python -m src.process.new_donors`
 - `python -m src.process.demographics`

-Runs cluster analysis (if needed, also runs `src.process.donors`), and outputs to `output/cluster/`:
+Runs cluster analysis, first clearing `output/cluster/` and then outputting there (if needed, also runs `src.process.donors`):

 - `python -m src.cluster.elbow_plot <number>`
   - Evaluates optimal number of clusters by generating an elbow plot that visualizes where adding more clusters no longer significantly reduces tightness within clusters.
-The `<number>` parameter is optional and defaults to `9`, plotting a range from 1 to 9 clusters.
+The `<number>` parameter is optional; if omitted, it defaults to `9`, plotting a range from 1 to 9 clusters.
 - `python -m src.cluster.pca_plots <number> <number>`
   - Evaluates optimal number of clusters by creating PCA model scatterplots that show a range of clusters.
-The `<number> <number>` parameters are optional and default to `3 5`, generating plots for three, four, and five clusters.
+The `<number> <number>` parameters are both optional; you can provide both, one or none.
+If omitted, the second argument defaults to one higher than the first, and the first defaults to `3`.
+So, no arguments would default to `3 4` and generate one plot of three clusters.
 - `python -m src.cluster.kmeans <number>`
-  - Runs cluster analysis, generates a PCA model plot, frequencies plot and a spreadsheet (`assignments.csv`) assigning cluster groups to donors.
-The `<number>` parameter is optional and defaults to `4`, creating four cluster groups.
+  - Runs cluster analysis, generates cluster assignments as `assignments.csv`, assignment aggregations as `groups.csv`, and PCA model and group frequencies plots.
+The `<number>` parameter is optional; if omitted, it defaults to `4`, creating four cluster groups.

-Creates donor segments (if needed, also runs either `src.process.donors` or `src.process.new_donors`), and outputs `assignments.csv` to respective folder in `output/`
+Creates donor segments, first clearing the respective folder in `output/<segment>` and then outputting `assignments.csv` there (if needed, also runs either `src.process.donors` or `src.process.new_donors`):

 - `python -m src.segment.new_donors`
 - `python -m src.segment.passport_gifts`
 - `python -m src.segment.passport_only`

-After cluster or segment commands have run, demographics can be added:
+Demographics per group can be added after cluster or segment commands have run, with `demographics.csv` outputted to respective folder in `output/<segment>`:

+- `python -m src.augment.demographics cluster`
-python -m src.augment.demographics cluster python -m src.augment.demographics new_donors
+- `python -m src.augment.demographics new_donors`
-python -m src.augment.demographics passport_gifts
+- `python -m src.augment.demographics passport_gifts`
-python -m src.augment.demographics passport_only
+- `python -m src.augment.demographics passport_only`

+Passport PBS video views per group can be added after cluster or segment commands have run, and if the [Passport database app](https://github.com/ptdriscoll/klrn-passport-analytics-database) is available, with `demographics_<group>.csv` files outputted to respective folder in `output/<segment>`:

+- `python -m src.augment.passport cluster`
-python -m src.augment.passport cluster python -m src.augment.passport new_donors
+- `python -m src.augment.passport new_donors`
-python -m src.augment.passport passport_gifts
+- `python -m src.augment.passport passport_gifts`
-python -m src.augment.passport passport_only
+- `python -m src.augment.passport passport_only`

+### Running Tests

+Tests processing data:

+- `python -m tests.src.process.donors`
+- `python -m tests.src.process.new_donors`
+- `python -m tests.src.process.demographics`

+Tests cluster analysis:

+- `python -m tests.src.cluster.kmeans`

+Tests segment creation:

+- `python -m tests.src.segment.new_donors`
+- `python -m tests.src.segment.passport_gifts`
+- `python -m tests.src.segment.passport_only`

+Tests adding demographics, after respective cluster or segment tests have run

+- `python -m tests.src.augment.demographics new_donors`
+- `python -m tests.src.augment.demographics passport_gifts`
+- `python -m tests.src.augment.demographics passport_only`

+Tests adding Passport views, after respective cluster or segment commands have run, and if the [Passport database app](https://github.com/ptdriscoll/klrn-passport-analytics-database) is available:

+- `python -m tests.src.augment.passport cluster`
+- `python -m tests.src.augment.passport new_donors`
+- `python -m tests.src.augment.passport passport_gifts`
+- `python -m tests.src.augment.passport passport_only`

 ### References